-Daily reports of academic/behavioral progress are provided to the parents on a regular basis through phone calls and/or written reports.
+Daily reports of academic/behavioral progress are provided to the parents regularly through phone calls and/or written reports.
 Formal reports on academic and behavioral progress are completed at the end of each nine-week grading period as indicated on the school calendar.
 At nine-week intervals a copy of the grade report, the IEP progress report and/or Positive Behavior Intervention Plan Progress Report are mailed to the parent and LEA.